 Chatbots are also great at proactively approaching your store visitors with curated messages at just the right time to increase your conversion rate and boost sales.

-Below are just a couple example Gobot chatbots currently being used on WaterEstore’s ecommerce website.
+Below are just a couple example Gobot chatbots currently being used on WaterEstore’s ecommerce store.

 TheWaterEstore is one of Canada’s biggest water filter companies with a very large number of SKUs.